NHSDigital/nhse-epr-integration/pages/appendix1.md

 }
 ```

 <a name="period"></a>
-__context SHOULD include a period set to the Appointment start and end times, e.g.__
+__context HMUST include a period set to the Appointment start and end times, e.g.__
 ```json
 "context": {
   "period": {